MoMannn/wanchain-gas-overflow/readme.md

 Here are the details of how I managed to do this.

-`index.html` contains a simple script that connects to Wanchain node and deployserror a new contract using web3.
+`index.html` contains a simple script that connects to Wanchain node and deploys a new contract using web3.

 When running I get this error: